 Look for your Invitation in the Mail.

 By April 1, 2020, most homeowners will receive an invitation in the US Mail to participate in the 2020 Census.
 A small number of homeowners will receive a paper questionnaire.
 Once the invitation arrives, please respond Online, by Phone, or by Mail.
-The invitation will include a unique code that must be entered when replying or you can enter your home address.
+The invitation will include a unique code that must be entered when replying.

-In May, Census workers will begin following up in person with each home that has not responded to the census invitation and may provide a resident with a paper questionnaire.
+Between May and August, Census workers will follow up in person with each home that has not responded to the census invitation and may provide a resident with a paper questionnaire.

 Your response matters.